Bengal Subah: Art

 An authentic Bengali art was reflected in the muslin fabric of Jamdani (meaning "flower" in Persian).
 The making of Jamdani was pioneered by Persian weavers.
 The art passed to the hands of Bengali Muslim weavers known as juhulas.
 The artisan industry was historically based around the city of Dhaka.
 The city had over 80,000 weavers.
 Jamdanis traditionally employ geometric designs in floral shapes.
 Its motifs are often similar to those in Iranian textile art (buta motif) and Western textile art (paisley).
 Dhaka's jamdanis enjoyed a loyal following and received imperial patronage from the Mughal court in Delhi and the Nawabs of Bengal.

 A provincial Bengali style of Mughal painting flourished in Murshidabad during the 18th century.
 Scroll painting and ivory sculptures were also prevalent.

 Demographics

 Population

 Bengal's population is estimated to have been 30 million prior to the Great Bengal famine of 1770, which reduced it by as much as a third.

 Religion

-Bengal was an affluent province with a Bengali Muslim majority, along with a large Bengali Hindu minority.
+Bengal was an affluent province with Islam as the official religion.
+Muslims constituted a significant minority of the population, while the majority was Hindu.